HomeArticle

 7. It burns money fast, but don't panic.

-In the face of the sharp question "OpenAI burns money at a terrifying speed", Altman was very calm: It does burn money fast, but if spending 1 billion this year can earn 3 billion next year, there are plenty of capitals in the world queuing up to make this deal.
+In response to the sharp question about "OpenAI's terrifying money - burning speed", Altman was very calm: It does burn money fast, but if investing 1 billion this year means making 3 billion next year, there are plenty of capitals in the world queuing up for this deal.

-8. Self - developed chips are serious, but building data centers is out of the question.
+8. Self - developed chips are serious business, but building data centers is out of the question.

-OpenAI has a huge plan for custom - made chips and is extremely excited about its own inference chips.
+OpenAI has a huge custom - chip plan and is extremely excited about its in - house inference chips.

-As for building its own data centers, in Altman's own words, he really doesn't want to do this hard work at all.
+As for building its own data center, in Altman's own words, he really doesn't want to do this hard - labor job at all.

-He'll do it if forced, but it's better to design the server racks to the extreme and let others do the dirty work.
+He will do it if forced, but it's best to design the server racks to the extreme and let others do the dirty work.

 9. There will be a breakthrough in social products.